 Like to hike?
 Here are some resources to help you make the most of your Lake Tahoe hike.

-- The most scenic hikes in Lake Tahoe
+- The List of Must-Do Lake Tahoe Hikes

 - Hiking for beginners: what you need to know

 - The best hiking clothes for any budget